Chinex-Boroja/Chinex-Boroja.github.io/README.md

-# Chinex-Boroja.github.io
+# TASK 001
-This page simple displays list of student records
+This page simply displays list of student records